Human anatomy isn’t exactly linear, is it?

 It’s really that easy.

 Again, if you need help understanding Memory Palace creation, please take the free course.
-Or if you prefer ongoing support, consider subscribing to the Magnetic Memory Method Print Newsletter.
+And make sure you always work on improving your memory ability by avoiding all the classic mistakes others make.

 Enjoy your new ability to use a Memory Palace to memorize human anatomy and talk soon!